 Sitka Black-tailed Deer trophy fee (fall hunts only): $2,500.

-Professional guide service, accommodations (base camp, artic oven tents), all meals and beverages, use of equipment, transportation in the field, trophy field preparation, and transport trophy for official sealing and taxidermy services in Kodiak.
+Professional guide service (1X1), accommodations (wilderness cabin and spike camps), all meals and beverages, use of equipment, transportation in the field, and trophy field preparation.

-Alaska Hunting License, Locking-tags, and Harvest Tickets/Registration/ Draw Permits:
+Alaska Hunting License, Locking-tags, Draw Permits, and Harvest Tickets:

-Purchase Alaska Big Game hunting license and Big Game Locking tags online at the Alaska Department of Fish and Game (ADF&G) website.
-Alaska Big Game hunting license: $160 (U.S. nonresident) and Brown/Grizzly Bear tag: $1,000, and Deer tags: $300 per tag.
-Draw permit is required for hunting Kodiak Brown Bear and harvest tickets required for deer.
-For Nonresident Aliens, Alaska hunting license and big game locking-tag fees are slightly higher, see Price List.
+Purchase Alaska hunting license and locking-tags online at the Alaska Department of Fish and Game (ADF&G) website.
+For Nonresident clients, Alaska hunting license: $160 (U.S. nonresident) and Brown/Grizzly Bear tag: $1,000, and Deer tags: $300 per tag.
+For Nonresident Alien clients, Alaska hunting license: $630, Brown/Grizzly Bear tag: $1,300, and Deer tags: $400 per tag.
+Draw permit is required for hunting Kodiak Brown Bear and harvest tickets are required for deer.

 Click for larger photo.